 - HWQ1.
 The facility will comply with the Industrial Storm Water General Permit Order No. 2014-0057-DWQ. - HWQ2.
 The facility will implement Best Management Practices (BMPs) contained in a Stormwater Pollution Prevention Plan (SWPPP) in order to minimize the potential for stormwater contamination from runoff. - HWQ3.
-Proposed non-structural BMPs include: 1) Turning away any leaking truck; 2) Regularly scheduled preventative maintenance of facility vehicles; 3) Use of absorbent material to soak-up spots of leaked fluids; 4) Implementing a litter control plan as contained in the Transfer/Processing Report; and 5) Regular cleaning of all areas. - HWQ4.
+Proposed non-structural BMPs include: 1) Turning away any leaking truck; 2) Regularly scheduled preventative maintenance of facility vehicles; 3) Use of absorbent material to soakup spots of leaked fluids; 4) Implementing a litter control plan as contained in the Transfer/Processing Report; and 5) Regular cleaning of all areas. - HWQ4.
 The operator will implement and comply with a "Litter Control Program" as set forth in the facility Transfer and Processing Report.
 A cleanup crew will be assigned to keep the site, ingress and egress points, and adjacent streets and alleys, free of litter.
 A designated litter control team will patrol adjacent public streets and sidewalks at least two times per day.

+Potentially Potentially Less Than No Impact

+Significant Significant Significant

+Impact Unless Impact

+- Mitigation -

+Incorporated

-Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact b.
-Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level that would not support existing land uses or planned uses for which permits have been granted)?
-X The facility does not require the use of groundwater or result in would deplete groundwater supplies or interfere with groundwater anticipated as a result of project implementation. c.
-Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner that would result in substantial erosion or siltation on or off site?
-X The facility is completely paved and there will be no change to alteration of any streams or rivers and there will not be any substitute. ern.
-There v vill be no d.
+b.
+Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the Х production rate of pre-existing nearby wells would drop to a level that would not support existing land uses or planned uses for which permits have been granted)?

+The facility does not require the use of groundwater or result in the addition of impervious surfaces that would deplete groundwater supplies or interfere with groundwater recharge.
+No impacts to groundwater are anticipated as a result of project implementation.

+c.
+Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream v or river, in a manner that would result in substantial erosion or Λ siltation on or off site?

+The facility is completely paved and there will be no change to the onsite drainage pattern.
+There will be no alteration of any streams or rivers and there will not be any substantial erosion.

+d.
 Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner that would result in flooding on or off site?
+X runori in a manner that would result in mooding on or on site?

-X The facility is completely paved.
-The facility will not change the substantially increase the amount of surface runoff or result in facility. e.
-Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
-X
+The facility is completely paved.
+The facility will not change the course of a stream or river or substantially increase the amount of surface runoff or result in flooding either off or on site.

+e.
+Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems Х or provide substantial additional sources of polluted runoff?